krlun/QRef/README.md

 ## Installation
 ### Modules
-The directory `modules` should be placed under `<path to Phenix>`; `qref` will thus be a new directory under `modules`, whereas the user should manually overwrite `energies.py` in `modules/cctbx_project/cctbx/geometry_restraints` and `model.py` in `modules/cctbx_project/mmtbx/model`, respectively, with the version of the file corresponding to their installation of `Phenix`.
+The directory `modules` should be placed under `$PHENIX`; `qref` will thus be a new directory under `modules`, whereas the user should manually overwrite `energies.py` in `modules/cctbx_project/cctbx/geometry_restraints` and `model.py` in `modules/cctbx_project/mmtbx/model`, respectively, with the version of the file corresponding to their installation of `Phenix`.

 There is a commented out guard clause in `energies.py`:<br>

     # if not os.path.exists('qm.lock') and (os.path.exists('xyz_reciprocal.lock') or os.path.exists('xyz.lock')):

 This is the recommended way to use the quantum restraints, as they are not always needed.
-In order to make this work one has to edit the file `<path to Phenix>/modules/phenix/phenix/refinement/xyz_reciprocal_space.py` and `import os` as well as surround the call to `mmtbx.refinement.minimization.lbfgs(...)` in the method `run_lbfgs` in the class `run_all` with<br>
+In order to make this work one has to edit the file `$PHENIX/modules/phenix/phenix/refinement/xyz_reciprocal_space.py` and `import os` as well as surround the call to `mmtbx.refinement.minimization.lbfgs(...)` in the method `run_lbfgs` in the class `run_all` with<br>

     with open('xyz_reciprocal.lock', 'w'):
         pass